 The Compensation Committee of the Board of Directors oversees compensation for our named executive officers and other senior executives, including base salary and short term and long term incentive awards.
-The

-Committee also administers incentive compensation plans, evaluates our Chief Executive Officer's performance and reviews management succession planning and development.
-The Board has determined that the members of the Committee meet the applicable requirements for independence under the listing standards of the New York Stock Exchange discussed under "Director Independence" on page 9.
+The Committee also administers incentive compensation plans, evaluates our Chief Executive Officer's performance and reviews management succession planning and development.
+The Board has determined that the members of the Committee meet the applicable requirements for independence under the listing standards of the New York Stock Exchange discussed under "Director Independence" on page 7.

 Role of Consultant.
 To assist in carrying out its responsibilities, the Compensation Committee retains a consultant to provide independent advice on executive compensation and to perform specific tasks as requested by the Committee.
 The consultant reports directly to the Committee, which pre-approves the scope of work and the fees charged.
 Since October 2006, Cook & Co. has served as consultant to the Committee.
-No other services were provided to us by Cook & Co. in 2010.
+The Committee reviews and assesses the independence and performance of its consultant on an annual basis in order to confirm that the consultant is independent and meets all applicable regulatory requirements.
+No other services were provided to us by Cook & Co. in 2011.
 From time to time, the Governance Committee of the Board of Directors also has retained Cook & Co. to provide independent advice on director compensation.
 Either committee may also direct the consultant to perform additional analyses or research related to compensation issues.